1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Children's Mental Health Initiative (CMHI) is sponsored by Substance Abuse and Mental Health Services Administration (SAMHSA), U.S. Department of Health and Human Services (HHS).
-The CMHI program provides comprehensive community mental health services to children, youth, and young adults (birth through age 21) with serious emotional disturbances (SEDs), and their families.
+This program provides comprehensive community mental health services to children, youth, and young adults (birth through age 21) with a serious emotional disturbance (SED), which may include efforts to identify and serve children at risk, and their families.

 Get alerted about grants like this